 Our Kent County Criminal Defense Lawyers and Attorneys Are Protecting Kent County, Michigan from prosecutors, judges and police officers who want to hammer you with big fines and prison time!

 The Criminal Defense Law Center of West Michigan is here to aggressively defend your rights!
 Our Kent County criminal defense lawyers and attorneys understand that good people make mistakes!
 We also understand that good people sometimes get falsely accused of a crime they didn’t commit.
 Our Kent County Criminal Defense Lawyers and Attorneys handle criminal charges of all kinds in Kent County.
+If you are looking for a great lawyer, contact us by phone or e-mail us!
+We are happy to provide you with a professional, free consultation to help you out in your areas of need.

 Don’t wait, call The Criminal Defense Law Center of West Michigan today at 616-438-6719 if you are being charged with a crime in Kent County, Michigan.
 Our Kent County Criminal Defense Lawyers and Attorneys will work hard to get you the best results possible.